McNamara84/elmo/README.md

   - `$smtpSender`: Name of the sender in the feedback mails
   - `$feedbackAddress`: Email Address to which the feedback is sent
   - `$xmlSubmitAddress`: Email Address to which the finished XML file is sent
-  - `$showMslLabs`: Should the form group Originating Laboratory be displayed? (true/false)
+  - `$showMslLabs`: Specifies whether the form group Originating Laboratory should be displayed (true/false).
-  - `$showMslVocabs`: Should the form group MSL keywords be displayed? (true/false)
+  - `$showMslVocabs`: Specifies whether the form group MSL keywords should be displayed (true/false).
 </details>

 ## API-Dokumentation